Gen Advisory® provides specialised services to authorised deposit-taking institutions

 Extensive ADI regulatory and industry experience

 Banking institutions globally are having to adjust to a new, more challenging era.
 Australian ADIs are no exception.
-The Australian ADI sector is currently undergoing transformation due to a confluence of factors including: introduction of mandatory Open Banking; FinTech innovations; ultra-low interest rates; and subdued credit growth.
+The Australian ADI sector is currently undergoing transformation due to a confluence of factors including: introduction of a mandatory CDR regime; FinTech innovations; ultra-low interest rates; and subdued credit growth.
 Gen Advisory has the expertise to provide advice to ADIs on areas including: strategy and planning; current vs future markets; customer-centricity; business diversification; and growth/exit strategies, among others.

 In the aftermath of the Hayne Royal Commission, the regulatory environment for ADIs has become more stringent.
 APRA and ASIC have adopted a more litigious approach to enforcement for ADIs.
 ADI Boards are expected not just to have a commercial focus, but also manage increasingly existentialist risks such as climate and culture.
 Gen Advisory has the expertise to advise ADIs on areas including: GCRA risks; the BEAR regime; cyber-security and resilience; and the APRA suite of prudential standards for ADIs.

 Overseas experience confirms that FinTech and RegTech initiatives will reshape the banking industry.
 Gen Advisory believes that considering the likely ubiquity of FinTech and RegTech innovations, ADIs simply cannot afford to ignore these rapidly-evolving fields.
-We also believe that banking and FinTech are not merely a “zero sum game”, but are in fact potentially complementary.
-Gen Advisory has the expertise to advise ADIs on areas including: FinTech and RegTech use cases, regulatory issues pertaining to FinTech and RegTech adoption; and Open Banking implementation, among others.
+We also believe that banking and FinTech are not a “zero sum game” - they are in fact complementary.
+Gen Advisory has the expertise to advise ADIs on areas including: FinTech and RegTech use cases, regulatory issues pertaining to FinTech and RegTech adoption; and CDR implementation, among others.

 Perhaps contrary to popular belief, financial exclusion does exist in Australia.
 According to statistics published by the Centre for Social Impact, one in five Australian adults is categorised as “financially excluded” – i.e. “unable to access safe, affordable, and appropriate financial products/services when they need them”.
 Gen Advisory has the expertise to advise ADI on areas including: financial inclusion action plans (FIAPs); women’s financial inclusion; microfinance; and other financial inclusion strategies.